DenverD12/comp0035-cw-i-DenverD12/coursework1/data.md

 Region_column = df_merged.pop('Region')
 Income_column = df_merged.pop('IncomeGroup')
 ```
-Each line of code above pops the 'Region' and 'Income' column out of the merged dataframe df_merged, ready to be repositioned.
+Each line of code above pops the 'Region' and 'Income' column out of the merged dataframe `df_merged`, ready to be repositioned.
 ## **Inserting rows into desired position**
 ```
 df_merged.insert(2, Region_column.name, Region_column)
 df_merged.insert(3, Income_column.name, Income_column)
 ```
-- The first line of the code above inserts the 'Region' column in position with index 1, i.e. the second column from the left position..
+- The first line of the code above inserts the 'Region' column in position with index 1, i.e. the second column from the left position.
 - The second line of the code above inserts the 'Region' column in position with index 2, i.e. the third column from the left position.
 ```
 print("\nMerged data - columns reordered check\n", list(df_merged.columns.values))